-The FDA and similar governmental authorities in other countries have the authority to require the recall of commercialized products in the event of material regulatory deficiencies or defects in design or manufacture.
-A government mandated or voluntary recall by us could occur as a result of component failures, manufacturing errors or design or labeling defects.
-Recalls of Zio monitors would divert managerial attention, be expensive, harm our reputation with customers and harm our financial condition and results of operations.
+The FDA and similar governmental authorities in other countries have the authority to require the recall of commercialized products in the event of material regulatory deficiencies or device defects.
+A government mandated or voluntary recall by us could occur as a result of component failures, manufacturing errors, design issues, or labeling defects.
+Recalls of Zio monitors and associated software would divert managerial attention, be expensive, harm our reputation with customers and harm our financial condition and results of operations.
 A recall announcement would also negatively affect our stock price.